Glorantha: Early development (1960s–1970s)

-Role-playing games (late 1970s – 1990s)
+In role-playing games (late 1970s – 1990s)

 The first edition of the role-playing game RuneQuest was released in 1978.
-Throughout the book, the world was referred to as "Glorontha".
-Several later editions were made; the second edition ("RuneQuest 2") in 1979 introduced many sophisticated game aids, such as Cults of Prax and Cults of Terror, and highly polished campaign packs, such as Griffin Mountain.
-Using materials such as Cults of Prax, players aligned their characters with any of several distinct religions, grounding those characters in the political, cultural, and metaphysical conflicts of Glorantha.
-Each religion offered a distinct worldview and cultural outlook, none of which are objectively correct.
+Here, the world was referred to as "Glorontha".
+Several later editions were made; the second edition ("RuneQuest 2") in 1979 introduced many sophisticated game aids, such as Cults of Prax and Cults of Terror, and polished campaign packs such as Griffin Mountain.
+Using materials such as Cults of Prax, players aligned their characters with any of a number of religions, grounding those characters in the political, cultural, and metaphysical conflicts of the setting.
+Each religion offered a distinct worldview and cultural outlook, none of which was considered objectively correct out-of-character.
 This approach of offering competing mythical histories and value systems continues in current Glorantha material.
 Cults of Terror focused on the worship of evil gods and adversaries, such as Vivamort, a vampire cult, and Lunar and Chaos cults.

 In 1993, Stafford published his first major expansion of Gloranthan mythology, the novel King of Sartar.
 This was a departure from previous Gloranthan material, which had all been targeted at a tabletop role-playing game audience.

 In an attempt to leverage the power of a much bigger gaming company, a third edition of RuneQuest, was published with Avalon Hill in 1984.
-The default setting for this edition was the "Dark Ages of fantasy Europe", but it also included a booklet allowing use in Glorantha.
-Later supplements such as Gods of Glorantha: 60 Religions for RuneQuest expanded religious aspects, while Glorantha: Genertela, Crucible of the Hero Wars did the same for culture and geography.
+The default setting for this edition was given as the "Dark Ages of fantasy Europe", but it also included a booklet allowing use in Glorantha.
+Later supplements such as Gods of Glorantha expanded religious aspects, while Glorantha: Genertela, Crucible of the Hero Wars did the same for culture and geography.